 Innovative Treatment Exclusively For Young Adults

-The Claudia Black Young Adult Center is a groundbreaking, intensive, and experientially based inpatient treatment program for young adults ages 18 to 26.
-Our goal is to help restore hope, healing and health to young adults who have lost focus and who are unable to embrace independent lives due to unresolved trauma, addictions or other issues, including unsuccessful previous treatment.
+The Claudia Black Young Adult Center is a groundbreaking, intensive, and experiential-based inpatient treatment program for young adults ages 18 to 26.
+Our goal is to help restore hope, healing, and health to young adults who have lost focus and who are unable to embrace independent lives due to unresolved trauma, addictions or other issues, including unsuccessful previous treatment.

 The Claudia Black Young Adult Center is the best choice for young adults because:

 - 45-day program: Research reveals that 45-day stays increase recovery rates.